network-analytics/traffic-reproducer/README.md

-# Traffic reproducer
+# Traffic Reproducer

-Given a PCAP and a simple configuration file, the tool can reproduce the traffic to a collector.
-This can be useful, for example, to debug a collector with a recording from some production routers.
+Given a PCAP and a configuration file, this scapy-based tool can reproduce traffic to a collector.
+This can be useful, for example, to debug or test a collector with a recording from some routers.

-TODO: rewrite all readme

 ## Features

-- Reproduce IPFIX, BMP and BGP
+- Reproduce IPFIX/NFv9/NFv5, BMP and BGP from pcap files
-- Simulates respecting the speed of the PCAP
+- Simulates respecting the timestamps within the PCAP
 - Simulates multiple clients via multiple configurable IPs
 - Support for VRF in linux
 - Easy integration with new protocols
-- BGP_ID replaced correctly for perfect correlation
-- Generation of a new pre-filtered PCAP for faster performance
+- [In Development] Tools for generating and processing pcap files so that they're ready to be reproduces

 ## Installation